nicobast/locusmental_wp1_tasks/README.md

 * *size_fixation_cross_in_pixels = 132*, also defines standard stimulus size and translates to 3.2 degrees visual angle on 24 inch screen with 25.59 inches screen distance (see https://elvers.us/perception/visualAngle/)
 * *high_salience_ball_size = round(0.5 * size_fixation_cross_in_pixels)* translates to 1.6 degrees visual angle on 24 inch screen with 25.59 inches screen distance.
 * *low_salience_ball_size = round(0.91 * size_fixation_cross_in_pixels)* translates to 2.9 degrees visual angle on 24 inch screen with 25.59 inches screen distance.

+## Cued Visual Search Task
+# Two Versions Available
+  * cued-visual-search-cross.py - fixation cross as inter stimulus
+  * cued-visual-search-animation.py - animations as inter stimulus

+# For the Animations
+  * The animations are pre-rendered and stored in the project directory: .\Media\Videos\1080x60.
+  * You need to either download the animations or clone them with the repository.
+* If you want to render the animations from the animation-cued-visual-search.py script:
+  * The rendered videos will be stored in the same location (.\Media\Videos\1080p60).
+  * After rendering, select the videos you want to use and rename them sequentially from 1 to 21, otherwise you need to adjust the code in the task

+# Before running the task
+  * Create folders in your project directory if not existing data\cued_visual_search\logging_data
+  * Set resolution to fit your monitor
+  * Use 'escape' to abrupt the task